ocsf/ocsf-docs/CONTRIBUTING.md

 ### Adding/Modifying an `attribute`

-1. All the available `attributes` - `fields` & `objects` in OCSF are and will need to be defined in the attribute dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file.
+1. All the available `attributes` - `fields` & `objects` in OCSF are and will need to be defined in the attribute dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and objects folder (https://github.com/ocsf/ocsf-schema/tree/main/objects).
-2. Determine if a new attribute is required for your change, it might already be defined in the OCSF dictionary.
+2. Determine if a new attribute is required for your change, it might already be defined in the OCSF dictionary or object folder.
 3. Before adding a new attribute, review OCSF grammar & conventions || TASK - Add a grammar.md

 #### How to define a `field` in the dictionary?